Infocyte/PowershellTools/AttackSim/readme.md

 > `powershell.exe -command 'Set-MpPreference -DisableRealtimeMonitoring $false'`

-### Example 2 (For use in batch or from cmd.exe):
+### WARNING: This script will leave your system in a messy state with some persist footholds set to launch calculators at varying times in the future.
+Run the cleanup script to remove these.

+### Cleanup Script:
+Some persist footholds are left on systems in order to test non-realtime foothold scanning.
+Run this to remove them:
+> `[System.Net.ServicePointManager]::SecurityProtocol = [Enum]::ToObject([System.Net.SecurityProtocolType], 3072); Invoke-Expression (new-object Net.WebClient).DownloadString("https://raw.githubusercontent.com/Infocyte/PowershellTools/master/AttackSim/attackscript_fullrestore.ps1")`

-If running from outside Powershell (like in cmd.exe or a batch script):
+OR if running from outside Powershell (like in cmd.exe or a batch script):
-> `powershell.exe -ExecutionPolicy bypass -noprofile -nologo -command { [System.Net.ServicePointManager]::SecurityProtocol = [Enum]::ToObject([System.Net.SecurityProtocolType], 3072); Invoke-Expression (new-object Net.WebClient).DownloadString("https://raw.githubusercontent.com/Infocyte/PowershellTools/master/AttackSim/attackscript.ps1") }`
+> `powershell.exe -ExecutionPolicy bypass -noprofile -nologo -command { [System.Net.ServicePointManager]::SecurityProtocol = [Enum]::ToObject([System.Net.SecurityProtocolType], 3072); Invoke-Expression (new-object Net.WebClient).DownloadString("https://raw.githubusercontent.com/Infocyte/PowershellTools/master/AttackSim/attackscript_fullrestore.ps1") }`

-### WARNING: This script will leave your system in a messy state.
-The cleanup script is not finished yet.
-Shouldn't cause a problem but expect random calculators and command prompts (our selected malware) to persist and return randomly.